Common Cow Parsnip – Heracleum maximum

 Occurrence

-Found in wooded areas of the property
+Found in the wooded areas – particularly the large brush island

 Native To State: YES